 Why would you want to simplify your image?
-Why not just paint or draw exactly what you see?
+Why not just draw or paint exactly what you see?

-When you simplify, you eliminate unnecessary detail from part or all of your image.
+When you simplify, you eliminate unnecessary detail from part of your image.

 That does two things.